jmix-framework/jmix-bookstore-2/README.md

     [Jmix] NotificationManager-->>Sales Emplyoee: Order Confirmed
 ```

-The data (sender, receiver, title and text) for the corresponding Events of type `InAppNotificationSource`
-are provided by implementing a bean of type `NotificationDetailDataProvider<OrderConfirmedEvent>`.
-For the Order Confirmation example from above the following bean implements this responsibility: [OrderConfirmedNotificationDetailDataProvider](https://github.com/jmix-framework/jmix-bookstore/blob/main/src/main/java/io/jmix/bookstore/order/notification/OrderConfirmedNotificationDetailDataProvider.java).
+The data (sender, receiver, title and text) for the corresponding events of the `InAppNotificationSource` type are provided by implementing a bean of the `NotificationDetailDataProvider<OrderConfirmedEvent>` type.
+For the Order Confirmation example from above the following bean implements this responsibility: [OrderConfirmedNotificationDetailDataProvider](https://github.com/jmix-framework/jmix-bookstore-2/blob/main/src/main/java/io/jmix/bookstore/order/notification/OrderConfirmedNotificationDetailDataProvider.java).

-The `NotificationCenter` finds the corresponding data provider bean that match a particular event type to retrieve the notification data.
+`NotificationCenter` finds the corresponding data provider bean that matches a particular event type to retrieve the notification data.

 ### Background Tasks: Quartz